 - Funding (since project start): Bill & Melinda Gates Foundation; Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders, International; MSF Transformational Investment Capacity (MSF-TIC); The Starr International Foundation, Switzerland.

-Initial results published in April 2018 showed that after 12 weeks of treatment, 97% of the 301 patients enrolled were cured (95% CI: 94.4- 98.6).
+Interim results published in April 2018 showed that 12 weeks after the end of treatment, 97% of the 301 patients enrolled were cured (95% CI: 94.4- 98.6).
 Cure rates were very high, even for the hardest-to-treat patients.
 Importantly, patients combining several risk factors were cured, and no unexpected safety signals were detected.

-To further establish the pan-genotypic profile of ravidasvir, the second stage of the trial was launched in late 2018 in Malaysia, and will soon start in Thailand, with other trials envisioned in other parts of the world (for genotypes 2 and 5) and Ukraine (for vulnerable patient groups, including injecting drug users).
-Registration of ravidasvir will be pursued in Malaysia and other middle-income countries, including in Latin America.
+To further establish the pan-genotypic profile of ravidasvir, the second stage of the trial was launched in December 2018 in Malaysia and in Thailand in May 2019.
+Other trials are envisioned in other parts

-In July 2018, DNDi and FIND announced a partnership, in collaboration with the Ministry of Health in Malaysia, to generate evidence to support policy change and scale up HCV diagnosis and treatment.
-As a part of the project, decentralized screening for HCV will be initiated in Malaysia, and people who screen positive and are subsequently confirmed to have HCV are linked to DAA treatment in government hospitals or, on a voluntary basis/if they consent, as part of a DNDi clinical trial.
+In July 2018, DNDi and FIND announced a partnership, in collaboration with the Ministry of Health in Malaysia, to generate evidence to support policy change and scale up hepatitis C diagnosis and treatment.
+As a part of the project, decentralized screening for hepatitis C will be initiated in Malaysia, and people who screen positive and are subsequently confirmed to have hepatitis C are linked to DAA treatment in government hospitals or, on a voluntary basis/if they consent, as part of a DNDi clinical trial.

 All 301 patients in DNDi’s Phase II/III trial combining ravidasvir and sofosbuvir in Malaysia and Thailand have completed treatment.
 Top-line results are being analysed and will be published in April 2018.